UPPMAX/UPPMAX-documentation/docs/cluster_guides/start_interactive_session.md

 ## Types of nodes

-The UPPMAX HPC clusters have three types of nodes:
+The UPPMAX HPC clusters have two types of nodes:

 ???- tip "What are nodes?"